taogen-docs/resources-of-learning/#cs-foundations.md

 - Clean Code : A Handbook of Agile Software Craftsmanship (2008) by Robert C. Martin / Prentice Hall
 - Refactoring : Improving the Design of Existing Code (2nd, 2018) by Martin Fowler, Kent Beck
 - Test Driven Development: By Example (2002) by  Kent Beck
-- Code Complete by Steve McConnell
+- Code Complete (2nd, 2004) by Steve McConnell
+- Elements of Programming by Alexander (2009) Stepanov, Paul McJones

 ### Security & Cryptography